-You can also get the podcast on your iPhone thru iTunes….search Big Billy Kinder Outdoors.
+You can also get the podcast on your iPhone thru iTunes...search "Big Billy Kinder Outdoors".

-I have had several questions about doing appraisals on stations and the answer is yes I do them.
+I have had several questions about doing appraisals on stations and the answer is yes, I do them.
 Call and we can discuss your situation.

-My Take on HD Radio….
+My Take on HD Radio and some other items....

-If you are looking at a radio station purchase and want a different set of eyes to help with due diligence we can help with this...and for sellers needing to make a property have more “curb appeal”…this is a service offered also…call today 713-882-2402.
+If you are looking at a radio station purchase and want a different set of eyes to help with due diligence we can help with this...and for sellers needing to make a property have more 'curb appeal'..this is a service offered also.
+Call today 713.882.2402

 WHERE'S THE MONEY COMING FROM?

-I once had a phone call from a prospective buyer wanting to know if I had any stations available in a particular market...as a matter of fact I did.
-The price was going to be in the $10 MM range.
+I once had a phone call from a prospective buyer wanting to know if I had any stations available in a particular market...as a matter of fact, I did.
+The price was going to be in the $10MM range.
 He immediately wanted to know the call sign of the station and all the particulars.
 I responded...Whoa settle down just a little...I need to know something about you.
-It was obvious from the start that the buyer was a rookie…no problem I was once one myself.
-When I asked for some background info on his finances he started to get huffy and said he needed to know more about the station before he provided me with such “private” information.
+It was obvious from the start that the buyer was a rookie..no problem, I was once one myself.
+When I asked for some background info on his finances, he started to get huffy and said he needed to know more about the station before he provided me with such 'private' information.
 I did my best to explain that a seller did not want to go through the drill of releasing proprietary materials before ascertaining if the buyer was qualified.
-Besides that is part of a brokers job...to vet a buyer and be a "firewall" between a seller and those that don't need to know the seller's private business.
-Both the seller and I need to know upfront where the money is going to come from….so don't get your feelings hurt when I ask.
-If you have equity or access to financing… It would also help to be provided me with some third party verification.
-I had one client send me a brokerage house print out…it had about $25 MM in it.
+Besides, that is part of a brokers job...to vet a buyer and be a "firewall" between a buyer and those that don't need to know the seller's private business.
+Both the seller and I need to know upfront where the money is going to come from..so don't get your feelings hurt when I ask.
+If you have equity or access to financing...it t would also help to be provided me with some third party verification.
+I had one client send me his brokerage house account print out.
+It had about $25MM in it.
 Step right this way!

 BROADCAST STATION "STICK" VALUATION OR THE CONUNDRUM OF HOW TO VALUE A STATION THAT HAS NEVER MADE ANY MONEY...EVER

 Back to how to evaluate a non-cash flowing station or a dark station ready to go back on the air.
-A common industry approach has been to factor the amount of revenue a particular facility may generate by looking at the amount of advertising revenue the station may be able to secure out of the total revenue available for radio in the market if it reaches a particular audience level...whew…got that.
+A common industry approach has been to factor the amount of revenue a particular facility may generate by looking at the amount of advertising revenue the station may be able to secure out of the total revenue available for radio in the market if it reaches a particular audience level...whew..got that.
 The problem here is there are many pieces of the puzzle that have to be put together to get an idea of what the numbers should be.
 What is the financial condition of the market?
 Power of the station?
 Is it AM or FM?
 Is the ownership/management talented?
-In today's market we have to contend with how much advertising revenue is going to other competitors on the internet.
+In today's market we have to contend with how much advertising revenue is going to other competitors on the Internet.
 This is where the question is asked..."Is the Internet going to be a foe of the station or a tool to be used by it?
 To stream or not to stream?
 Interactive web site or not?
 Maybe even podcasts?

-Another major factor to look at in evaluating a start up property is the technical condition of the station.
+Another major factor to look at in evaluating a start-up property is the technical condition of the station,.
 Failure to conduct an engineering inspection can be a costly mistake.
 What looks like a chearp price for an AM property could be a pig in a poke with some nasty surprises.
-Questions that need to be answered…what is the condition of the AM ground system and tower?
+Questions that need to be answered...What is the condition of the AM ground system and tower?
 Do either need to be painted (tower), repaired or even replaced?
 Are the copper radials in the ground damaged or corroded away?
 If the AM station is a directional system, is the pattern still in compliance?
 Has there been lightning damage to the phasor system and other transmitter/audio processing components?
 What is the age of the transmittor?
 Will it need to be replaced?
-To get the answers hire a competent broadcast engineering firm to do an evaluation.
+To get the answers, hire a competent broadcast engineering firm to do an evaluation.
 You will need to pay for this but it can save you big money and headaches later.